cpske/ISP/agile/agile.md

 A **burn down** chart shows the remaining work versus time.
 The y-axis (remaining work) is measured in hours or story points.

-In a burn up chart, there is a top line for the total number of points (scope) of the iteration.
-The line may change as: (a) work is added or removed (unplanned tasks), (b) tasks are re-estimated.
+In a **burn up** chart, there is a top line for the total number of points (scope) of the iteration.
+The top line may change as: (a) work is added or removed (unplanned tasks), (b) tasks are re-estimated.
+The graph shows the tasks done, measured in hours or story points.

 ## Retrospectives